 The events of September 11, 2001 (9/11) have forced us to evaluate the management of radioactive materials in our environment.
 In the wrong hands, these materials can potentially be used as weapons in terrorist attacks, and as such, their vigilant control is a matter of national security.
 The use of radioactive materials has benefited society for decades and will continue to do so for decades to come.
-Production and distribution of sealed sources for industrial, research, and medical purposes is still in high gear in the U.S. This paper discusses a successful case where many such disused sources, which may otherwise present a risk to national security and public health, were responsibly collected and disposed of.
+Production and distribution of sealed sources for medical purposes is still in high gear in the U.S. This paper discusses a successful case where many such medical and industrial sealed sources, in disuse, were collected and disposed with proper and responsible end-of-life management in order to reduce risk to public health and safety.